-Hospital patients can develop deep vein thrombosis (DVT) in the legs and pelvic veins immediately after surgery or if they are not mobile because of a medical illness.
-Symptoms vary from none to pain and swelling in the legs.
+Symptoms of DVT vary from none to pain and swelling in the legs.
 A blood clot can move from the leg to the lungs, with the danger of pulmonary embolism (PE) and death.
-Usually the DVT clears up or has long-term effects such as high venous pressure in the leg, leg pain, swelling, darkening of the skin or inflammation.
+The main treatment for DVT includes the use of blood-thinning drugs (anticoagulation).
+Deep vein thrombosis usually resolves, but it can have long-term effects such as high venous pressure in the leg, leg pain, swelling, darkening of the skin, and inflammation.

-To evaluate the effectiveness and safety of graduated compression stockings in preventing DVT in various groups of hospitalised patients.
+To evaluate the effectiveness and safety of graduated compression stockings in preventing deep vein thrombosis in various groups of hospitalised patients.

-Randomised controlled trials (RCTs) involving GCS alone; or GCS used on a background of any other DVT prophylactic method.
-Results from both these groups of trials were combined in this update.
+Randomised controlled trials (RCTs) involving GCS alone, or GCS used on a background of any other DVT prophylactic method.
+We combined results from both of these groups of trials.

-Nineteen RCTs were identified involving 1681 individual patients and 1064 individual legs (2745 analytic units).
-Of these 19 trials, nine included patients undergoing general surgery, six included patients undergoing orthopaedic surgery, and only one trial included medical patients.
-Graduated compression stockings were applied on the day before surgery or on the day of surgery and were worn up until discharge or until the patients were fully mobile.
+We included 20 RCTs involving a total of 1681 individual participants and 1172 individual legs (2853 analytic units).
+Of these 20 trials, 10 included patients undergoing general surgery; six included patients undergoing orthopaedic surgery; three individual trials included patients undergoing neurosurgery, cardiac surgery, and gynaecological surgery, respectively; and only one trial included medical patients.
+Graduated compression stockings were applied on the day before surgery or on the day of surgery and were worn up until discharge or until the participants were fully mobile.
 In the majority of the included studies DVT was identified by the radioactive I125 uptake test.
-Overall, included studies were of good quality.
+Duration of follow-up ranged from seven to 14 days.
+The included studies were at an overall low risk of bias.